USEPA/USEEIO_API/doc/data_format.md

 ```

 `L` is also a `sector x sector` matrix and contains in each column `i` the
-total requirements of the respective sectors inputs to produce 1 USD of output
+total requirements of the respective sectors inputs per 1 USD of output
 from sector `i`:

 ```
          sectors